2072/Decursive/FOREVER.md

 - Modern `AuraContainer`, secret-value, and addon-restriction handling.
 - Forever-aware AceDB realm and region keys.

+## RC3 changes

+RC3 includes the upstream 12.1 restricted-aura fixes, the raid-icon clearing fix, and debuff sound discovery during aura scanning.
+The sound registration path checks that both optional aura-sound APIs are available.
+Classic-era client flavors continue through the legacy scanner and do not call those APIs.
+The package workflow now validates pull requests and reserves uploads for tags.

 ## Dependency status

 The release archive embeds dependencies through `.pkgmeta`.
 Its CI build uses